 To enjoy success as an artist, you need slight fame.
 Compared to other creative pursuits artists require the least number of friends, fans, followers, and buyers to have a wildly successful career.
 The subtitle to my Guerrilla Marketing for Artists book is: How 100 Collectors Can Bulletproof Your Career.

 I believe visual artists who develop 100 or more direct buying collectors have more control of their careers and finances than any other marketing activity they can do.
-That belief is the foundation of the How to Find and Connect with Art Buyers Workshop.
+That belief is the foundation of the Art Marketing Mastery Workshop, which is all new in 2018 with half-off charter rates.

 Of course, that number is dependent on a broad range of factors, including your age, how far along you are in your career, how prolific you are as an artist, and more.
 No matter what your number is it is small compared to what authors, actors, musicians, and performers need to make bank with their careers.